olsonpm/promise-task-runner/README.md

   .id('scripts')
   .task(function() { ... });
 ```
 It's intuitive and removes ambiguity between what function parameters are, what order they need to be passed, and how optional parameter logic is handled.
-For more details, please see the API wiki section.
+[The API preface](https://github.com/olsonpm/promise-task-runner/wiki/API#preface) gives a little more detail.

 ## How do I get started
 [The wiki should get you on your way](https://github.com/olsonpm/promise-task-runner/wiki/Getting-Started)